 Information from Unity Health Care on the COVID-19 Vaccine

-A few important notes on the COVID-19 vaccine appointments:
+A few important notes on COVID-19 vaccine appointments:

-- Unity Health Care is now offering the Moderna vaccine which has been approved for adults 18 years and older.
+- Unity Health Care is now offering the Moderna vaccine which has been approved for adults 18 years and older at our community health center locations.

 - You will need two doses of the same vaccine for full protection.
 On the day of your first appointment, you will receive an appointment or your second dose.